Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 Then set:

-• Orientation: whichever makes the label fill the stock without clipping
+• Orientation: whichever fills the stock without clipping.

 If your labels are 100x150mm, create that custom size if the driver does not list it.
 Do not assume A6 is close enough if you see clipping.